 DO use or contribute to a Sonatype Open Source Project according to your organization’s policies and your own risk tolerance.

-DON’T file Sonatype support tickets related to a Sonatype Open Source Project β it won’t reach the right people that way.
+DON’T file Sonatype support tickets related to a Sonatype Open Source Project — it won’t reach the right people that way.

-Last but not least of all - have fun!
+Last but not least of all: Have fun!

-1.3 - Submitting a Contribution
+2.3 - Submitting a Contribution

 We welcome contributions via Pull Requests to our Community Projects.